Leko/WEB-EGG/content/blog/jsconfeu2019/index.md

 ### [Aditya Mukerjee] করো: Translating Code to Other (Human) Languages, and Back Again

-> Javascript runs on nearly any platform.
-Most languages can compile to Javascript.
-It’s well-positioned to become the lingua franca of programmers, with one problem: Like most programming languages, Javascript is based on English.
+> JavaScript runs on nearly any platform.
+Most languages can compile to JavaScript.
+It’s well-positioned to become the lingua franca of programmers, with one problem: Like most programming languages, JavaScript is based on English.
 89% of the world’s population doesn’t speak any English.
 Many of those people can’t even read the Latin script.
-If we want Javascript to be a lingua franca, we need to ensure it is accessible to all people, regardless of their native language.
+If we want JavaScript to be a lingua franca, we need to ensure it is accessible to all people, regardless of their native language.
-> Let’s look at the barriers that non-native speakers face when contributing to OSS Javascript projects and what it would take to remove them entirely, so that two developers could collaborate without speaking the same language.
-We will see what techniques Javascript can borrow from other languages by taking a look at করো (koro), a project which adds Bengali support to the Go compiler.
-And, we will learn enough about compilers and character encoding to answer the eternal question: “Could we do this in Javascript?”
+> Let’s look at the barriers that non-native speakers face when contributing to OSS JavaScript projects and what it would take to remove them entirely, so that two developers could collaborate without speaking the same language.
+We will see what techniques JavaScript can borrow from other languages by taking a look at করো (koro), a project which adds Bengali support to the Go compiler.
+And, we will learn enough about compilers and character encoding to answer the eternal question: “Could we do this in JavaScript?”
 >
 > &mdash; [Aditya Mukerjee: করো: Translating Code to Other (Human) Languages, and Back Again](https://2019.jsconf.eu/aditya-mukerjee/translating-code-to-other-human-languages-and-back-again.html)